Fast quantum measurement tomography with optimal error bounds: Empirical performance evaluations

 The experiment is performed on two superconducting flux-tunable transmon qubits.
 The device is controlled via microwave-based arbitrary waveform generators orchestrated and calibrated by open-source middleware \cite{efthymiou2024qibolab, pasquale2024qibocal}.
 For further details, we refer to App.~\ref{app:experimental_setup}.

 The experiment consists of a two-pronged approach, where data acquisition and analysis are performed separately.
 Random initial states are generated from the ensemble of single-qubit 2-designs.
 In this case, the eigenstates of the Pauli operators are used.
-After $N$ random states are drawn, the outcome statistics of the chosen POVM are aggregated in a vector of relative frequencies $\hat{f}$.
-With the data collected, post-processing starts by a least-squares estimator of each element of the POVM.
-This estimate, however does not generally conform to the physical conditions of a POVM, therefore a projection is needed to obtain the physical object we are interested in.
+After $N$ random states are drawn, the outcome statistics of the chosen POVM are aggregated in a vector of relative frequencies $\hat{f}$. {These probe states are known and, in the presented experimental setting, efficiently prepared via single qubit pulses acting on the target qubits.} With the data collected, post-processing starts by a least-squares estimator of each element of the POVM.
+This estimate, does not generally satisfy the POVM constraints, therefore a projection is needed to obtain the physical object we are interested in.

 We choose a set of representative POVMs to showcase the capabilities of the algorithm.
-In this section we present results on a single-qubit Symmetrical Infomationally Complete (SIC-)POVM that has been realized using one additional auxiliary qubit~\cite{jiang2020sic_circuit, you2024sic_basis}.
+In this section we present results on a single-qubit Symmetric Informationally Complete (SIC-)POVM that has been realized using one additional auxiliary qubit~\cite{jiang2020sic_circuit, you2024sic_basis}.
 That is, the setup involves two qubits in total.
 Appendix~\ref{app:further_results} contains additional performance studies for the two qubit Identity, Hadamard, Bell and Haar random measurements, as well as details on the implementation of the SIC-POVM.

 The reconstruction of the experimental SIC-POVM is shown in Fig. \ref{fig:sicpovm}.
 This has been performed with a budget of $N=1.66\cdot10^5$ initial states, randomly sampled from a single qubit two-design.
-It is readily apparent how the experiment follows the desired POVM.
+The reconstruction closely follows the target POVM.
 We also notice that there is a non-negligible difference between the experimental and target results.
 This difference is considerably larger than the precision of the reconstruction algorithm.
 This discrepancy is due to the experimental setup having inherent error in the gate application and readout that our protocol is precise enough to characterize.

 This estimated POVM can be used to construct, for example, the half-sided noisy measurement channel.
 This channel combines the noisy estimation of the POVM with the ideal one.
 It is computed by using the noisy and exact POVM reconstructions, $\{E_j^*\}_{j=1}^L$ and $\{E_j\}_{j=1}^L$ respectively, in